 Phentermine is only prescribed as a short-term treatment for obesity, so as patients reach the end of their 12 weeks, many wonder how to stop taking phentermine properly.
 Concerns about phentermine withdrawal are especially common.

-By taking the time now to properly prepare for your transition off phentermine, you give yourself a better chance of keeping the weight off and feeling successful in the long-run.
+Taking the time to transition off phentermine properly gives you a better chance of keeping the weight off and feeling successful in the long-run.

-During the final weeks of your phentermine prescription, make it a point to construct beneficial routines.
-Healthy habits like eating breakfast, staying active each day, weighing regularly and getting enough sleep can help you keep the weight off after stopping phentermine .
+During the final weeks of your phentermine prescription, make a point to establish positive routines.
+Healthy habits like eating breakfast, staying active each day, weighing regularly and getting enough sleep will help you keep the weight off after stopping phentermine (

 Start developing these routines now.
 If you are already accustomed to eating healthy meals and snacks, working out and sleeping at the same time each day, it will be much easier to control your appetite and energy levels post-phentermine!